Workers face record pay slump against surging inflation

 It comes after CPI inflation hit a new 40-year record of 9.4% in June and is expected to peak at around 11% later this year.

-The ONS said this resulted in a 3% drop in regular pay for employees once inflation is taken into account, representing the biggest slump since records began in 2001.
+The ONS said this resulted in a 4.1% drop in regular pay for employees once CPI inflation is taken into account, representing the biggest slump since records began in 2001.

 Official figures also showed that the number of UK workers on payrolls rose by 73,000 between June and July to 29.7 million.